In five years, a hermit from the Yaroslavl highway established life in his dugout. How a modern hermit lives The hobbit hermit on the Yaroslavl map

 Life is quite simple - food is cooked on a gas burner, the most common products are used.

-When asked what to bring, Yuri denied for a long time, assuring that nothing was needed.
-But already if you carry, then peas.
+When asked what to bring, Yuri denied it for a long time, assuring that nothing was needed.
+But if you bring it, then it’s peas.
 Peas, buckwheat and other cereals...

-From myself, I would add that tea, coffee, sugar and drinking water also do not interfere.
+On my own behalf, I would add that tea, coffee, sugar and drinking water won't hurt either.
 Well, buns by default.

 Behind the clay partition there are all amenities.
-Behind the other wall there is even a bathhouse, but it was dark there and there will be no pictures.
+There is even a bathhouse behind the other wall, but it was dark there and there will be no photos.

-Yuri is a local landmark and guests appear in the house every day - he is a hospitable and sociable host, he will give you tea or coffee, and guests usually bring cookies with them.
-It will not do without communication - we listened to a wonderful lecture about the absurd, Chekhov and cucumber, and other topics were probably discussed with other guests.
+Yuri is a local attraction and guests appear in the house every day - the owner is hospitable and sociable, he will serve you tea or coffee, and guests usually bring cookies with them.
+It will not be possible without communication - we listened to a wonderful lecture about the absurd, Chekhov and the cucumber, and other topics were probably discussed with other guests.

-Not without the blessings of civilization - from the solar battery installed on the roof of the hole, a laptop works and Yuri regularly goes online.
+The benefits of civilization could not be avoided - a laptop runs from a solar battery installed on the roof of the hole and Yuri regularly goes online.

-He does not like to read news from the big world and says that the world has been going the wrong way for a long time.
+News from big world doesn’t like to read and says that the world has been going the wrong way for a long time.

 About travel:

-– Let not I move past everything, but let everything move past me.
-I'll sit down, and let the whole world go...
+– Let it not be me who moves past everything, but let everything move past me.
+I'll sit down and let the whole world go...

-The birdhouses on the street turned out to be a book depository.
-In addition to the crowd of books that are in the dwelling, they are everywhere here.
+The birdhouses on the street turned out to be book depositories.
+Besides the crowd of books that are in the house, they are everywhere here.

-By registering yourself and assigning a special number to the book, you leave it in a pre-arranged place (cafe, park, train station, bus, etc.), where anyone can take and read it.
-In this way, the book is "liberated", saved from standing on the shelf.
+By registering yourself and assigning a special number to the book, you leave it in a pre-designed place (cafe, park, train station, bus, etc.), where anyone can pick it up and read it.
+In this way, the book is “freed” and saved from sitting on the shelf.

-The former owner of the book will always know about the movement of his "pet", receiving an e-mail about whose hands it fell into and how it ended up there.
-The second side goal is to turn the whole world into a "huge library".
+The former owner of the book will always know about the movement of his “pet”, receiving an e-mail about whose hands it fell into and how it ended up there.
+The second side goal is to turn the entire world into a “huge library.”

 Tea cups for new arrivals.

-The role of the table is played by a coil from under the cable.
+The role of the table is played by a cable reel.

-Tea from a samovar in the fresh air - what could be more beautiful?
+Tea from a samovar fresh air- what could be more beautiful?

-By the way, not far from Yurina dugout, several more similar ones have recently appeared - there were followers of a lifestyle without unnecessary things.
+By the way, several more similar dugouts recently appeared not far from Yura’s dugout - there were followers of a lifestyle without unnecessary things.
 The territory was called Zurbagan, it is practically a camp of modern hermits.

-Guests are guests, but it's time to know the honor.
-Moscow is still more than a hundred kilometers away, and we will only be at home in 4 hours, having collected all the traffic jams.
+Guests are guests, but it’s time to know the honor.
+There are still more than a hundred kilometers to Moscow, and we will be home only after 4 hours, having collected all the traffic jams.

 Do you have questions for Yuri?
-Ask, I hope he answers them here.
-Or drop in for a visit, but be sure to grab a book!
+Ask, I hope he will answer them here.
+Or come visit, but be sure to bring a book!

 Hand on heart, would you risk being able to live like this?

-Here is what the media shot about him two years ago:
+Here's what the media filmed about him two years ago:

-The national Indian dwelling - tipi - appeared in the Yaroslavl region.
-And it's not a museum at all.
-The owner of the dugout, Yuri, has fully equipped his life here and hides from the noise of big cities.
+The national Indian dwelling - tipi - appeared in Yaroslavl region.
+And this is not a museum at all.
+The owner of the dugout, Yuri, has completely arranged his life here and is hiding from the noise of big cities.
 Although guests are always welcome.

-A rare driver will not slow down on the 106th kilometer of the Yaroslavl Highway.
-It's really hard to get past this.
-A real tipi is a portable Indian dwelling.
-For its owner, 39-year-old Yuri, this house is not at all temporary, it is permanent.
-There is simply no other. " These are life circumstances, on which philosophy is then superimposed.
+It’s a rare driver who doesn’t slow down at the 106th kilometer of the Yaroslavl Highway.
+It's really hard to drive past this one.
+A real tipi is a portable dwelling of Indians.
+For its owner, 39-year-old Yuri, this house is not temporary, but permanent.
+There is simply no other. " These are life circumstances onto which philosophy is then superimposed.
 Or which provide a basis for the development of philosophy", says Yuri.

-It has nothing to do with Indian culture.
-It was the teepee he built, because it is fast, only a few hours of work and simple - a few wooden poles and a piece of dense fabric.
-A dugout next door - a winter version - has been building for four months.
-He has almost two higher educations - a half-educated programmer and an accomplished lawyer.
-Three years ago, I went to the office every day.
-Rented an apartment in Moscow.
-Then there was less work, housing was more modest, the struggle for survival became more acute. " I begin to feel: yes, I do not need this apartment.
-Why do I need this apartment somewhere out there, it is not clear where, in some corners, in some gray house, it is not clear where.
+This has nothing to do with Indian culture.
+He built a tipi because it was quick, just a few hours of work and simple - a few wooden poles and a piece of thick fabric.
+The dugout next door - a winter option - has been building for four whole months.
+He has almost two higher education- a half-educated programmer and accomplished lawyer.
+Three years ago I went to the office every day.
+I rented an apartment in Moscow.
+Then there was less work, housing was more modest, and the struggle for survival became more intense. " I’m starting to feel: I don’t need this apartment.
+Why do I need this apartment somewhere out there, it’s not clear where, in some corners, in some gray house, it’s not clear where.
 And life begins outside of this, that is, outside of this idea of the physical.
 That is, it begins at the Bolshoi Theater, at the Conservatory.
-It starts in the images created by the writers in the books you read.", says Yuri.
+It begins in the images created by writers in the books you read"- says Yuri.

-The dugout built by him has everything necessary for life: light from the battery, heat from the stove, even its own bathhouse.
-Yuri does not play musical instruments, but he bought a violin.
-Speaks to better understand the process of interaction between the musician and the instrument.
+The dugout he built has everything necessary for life: light from a battery, heat from a stove, even a private bathhouse.
+On musical instruments Yuri doesn't play, but he bought a violin.
+He says to better understand the process of interaction between the musician and the instrument.
 He, in principle, has a lot of time for everything - for understanding and awareness.

-Now he is infatuated with Brodsky.
-Lines from Brodsky on wooden tablets he placed on a special stand.
-So he communicates with the world passing by.
+Now he is passionate about Brodsky.
+He placed lines from Brodsky on wooden tablets on a special stand.
+This is how he communicates with the world passing by.

-Guests often visit him.
+Guests come to him often.
 Foreigners sometimes spend several nights.
-It's like being in an open-air museum here.
-There is even a symbolic Christmas tree for the New Year.
+After all, here it’s like in a museum under open air.
+There is even a symbolic tree for the New Year.

-Yuri does not take money for stays and excursions, he does not need them here.
-Products are delivered to him by acquaintances and motorists passing by.
-Food is prepared exclusively on a fire.
+Yuri doesn’t take money for lodging or excursions; he doesn’t need it here.
+Food is delivered to him by friends and passing motorists.
+Food is cooked exclusively over a fire.

-How to call him - a downshifter, a hermit, yes, just a city madman, Yuri himself does not know.
+What to call him - a downshifter, a hermit, yes, just a city madman, Yuri himself does not know.
 He says he expects this from visiting guests.
-And he also expects dialogue and dispute from them.
-After all, he is here to know the world and himself.
-And since visitors are distracting, so let them at least bring some benefit in the birth of truth.
+And he also expects dialogue and argument from them.
+After all, here he gets to know the world and himself.
+And since the newcomers are a distraction, let them at least bring some benefit in the birth of truth.

-For five years now, on the Yaroslavl Highway, 60 kilometers from Moscow, a 42-year-old hermit, Yuri Alekseev, has been living in a dugout.
-Once a successful Moscow lawyer, he dropped everything, dug a dugout, got a rabbit and now reads books all day.
+For five years now, 42-year-old hermit Yuri Alekseev has been living in a dugout on the Yaroslavskoye Highway, 60 kilometers from Moscow.
+Once a successful Moscow lawyer, he gave up everything, dug a dugout, got a rabbit and now reads books all day.

-As the man admits, he is tired of the gray office life.
+As the man admits, he is tired of the drab office life.

 My employers were good people.
 At first they told me: well, if you don’t want to go to the office every day, then go at least three days a week.
 Then they offered a day, then a few hours.
 But I thought: why should I sit in this Moscow, pay for rent?
 So, what is next?
-Take a mortgage on some cell in a residential area?
-And is this life?
+Take out a mortgage for some cell in a residential area?
+And this is life?

 Dmitry Lebedev, Kommersant